pmiguelpinto90/ShiftDisplay/README.md

 ## Install

-1. Start the Arduino IDE
+1. Launch the Arduino IDE
-1. Open Library Manager (Menu > Sketch > Include Library > Manage Libraries)
+1. Open the Library Manager by going to menu: Sketch > Include Library > Manage Libraries
-2. Search for ShiftDisplay library (Filter your search > shiftdisplay)
+2. Search for ShiftDisplay library by typing shiftdisplay on Filter your search
-3. Select it and click install
+3. Select ShiftDisplay by MiguelPynto and click install

 ## Example